Monday, March 30, 2026

 Part I: The Failure of the Idea-Expression Dichotomy

-Part II: Toward a Legal Order That Places the Originator First
+Part II: Toward a Legal Order That Places the Originator First—and Secures Human Progress

-If intellectual property law is to remain intellectually honest, it must stop treating the originator of an idea as secondary to the person who merely refined, marketed, or expressed it better.
+If intellectual property law is to remain intellectually honest—and if it is to serve the greater good of humanity—it must stop treating the originator of a concept as secondary to the person who merely refined, marketed, or expressed it better.
 The originator is the primary creator.
 Everyone else, however talented, is operating downstream from that first intellectual act.

 The first conception of a major idea is often the rarest and most valuable part of the entire process.
-A person who originates a theory, fictional premise, invention, philosophy, governance model, scientific framework, or artistic vision has already done the hardest work.
+A person who originates a comprehensive theory, a deeply articulated fictional premise, an inventive architecture, a governance model, a scientific framework, or an artistic vision has already done the hardest work.
 They have crossed the most difficult barrier: bringing something genuinely new into existence.

-Once that idea exists, countless others can build on it.
+Once that conceptual foundation exists, countless others can build on it.

 A future intellectual property system should therefore be built on a simple principle: